1abdelhalim/ATC_01009546668/README.md

-# Event Booking System
+# Evently - Event Booking System

-A full-stack event booking system built with Django, featuring a modern UI with Tailwind CSS and HTMX.
+A full-stack event booking system built with Django, featuring a modern UI with HTMX and responsive design.

 ## 🌟 Features